-I got my Master's degree in counseling in 2010.
-Before I became a therapist, I was a world traveler, and one of my first stops was to Nepal, where I attended my first somatic, mindfulness-based retreat; the year was 1997 and I was twenty-five.
-I was twenty-four when I left home and I returned home seven years later.
+I earned my Master's degree in counseling in 2010.
+Before I became a therapist I traveled a lot, and one of my first stops was to Nepal, where I attended my first somatic, mindfulness retreat.
+I continued doing mindfulness retreats around the world, mostly in India, while traveling.

 While in India, I learned Hindi and began a humanitarian craft business with groups of families who lived near the border of Pakistan.
 I also did a lot of hiking in the Himalayan mountains, and continued to attend Vipassana somatic mindfulness retreats scattered throughout Asia.
 I've now been practicing mindfulness for 29 years.
 In 2003, I returned home to the USA, enrolled in college, and became an LCSW psychotherapist.
 In college, I studied somatic, mindfulness-based therapies, and become trained in EMDR, IFS, MBCT, and DBT, for treatment of PTSD, anxiety, and mood disorders, among other diagnoses.

-In addition to my love of psychology and my therapy job, I am a musician (I play synthesizer, guitar, sing, write songs), I paint, craft, spend time with my family and friends, and snuggle my kittens.
+In addition to my love of psychology and my therapy job, I am a musician (I play synthesizer, guitar, sing, write songs), I paint, craft, and spend time with my family and friends.